 - Exceptions do apply - for example, once a sole possession note is shared, it is considered an education record.
 As well, student employee records are considered education records if they go through financial aid office.

-- FERPA allows the university to release certain "directory information," which may include the student's name, local address and phone number, whether the student is enrolled, dates of attendance, degrees earned, and most recent previous institutions attended.
-However, Western Washington University is more restrictive, releasing to third parties only if:
+- FERPA allows universities to release certain "directory information," which may include the student's name, local address and phone number, whether the student is enrolled, dates of attendance, degrees earned, and most recent previous institutions attended.
+However, Western Washington University is more restrictive, releasing to third parties only the following: